Last Modified: 03/14/2014

 - McAfee ServicePortal/Platinum Portal (preferred option for McAfee customers)

 - GetSusp (tool for analyzing a potentially infected system)

-Submit Samples to McAfee Labs through McAfee Service Portal or Platinum Portal:
+Submit samples to McAfee Labs through the McAfee Service Portal or Platinum Portal:

 - Locate any infected files to submit as infected samples.
 For information on how to find potentially infected files, see KB53094.